Divy1211/AoE2DE_UGC_Guide/docs/general/attributes/attributes.md

  - ID: 32

- - This determines the z-size of the unit's collison hitbox (height of the unit)
+ - This determines the z-size of the unit's collision hitbox (height of the unit)

 ## 40. Hero Status